BlidDev/Niv/wiki/misc.md

 **Desc:**
-Tries to cast `val` as `dst` and returns the casted value if possible.
+Tries to cast `val` as `dst` and returns the casted value if successful.

 **Return value:** The desired value if succesful.